tanviagwl98/Food-Order-App/Assignments/Chapter-3.md

 # Ch-3

 ### What is JSX?
-HTML like syntax in Javascript.
+HTML like syntax in Javascript .

 > const element = {<tagName>Hello, world!</tagName>}